Graduate Program Development

 Other Program Actions

 North Carolina State University works collaboratively with both international and domestic institutions of higher education to provide opportunities for students to pursue dual degree programs.
 Students complete the requirements for two degrees from two institutions.
 Each institution is responsible for and will award its own degree.
-Contact Melissa Nosbisch at the Graduate School, to discuss the development of a dual degree and for assistance with the required forms: On Campus Routing Form for Dual Degrees, and Memorandum of Agreement (MOA).
+Contact Melissa Nosbisch at the Graduate School to discuss the development of a dual degree and for assistance with the required forms: Dual Degree Routing Form, and Memorandum of Agreement (MOA)*.

 Other Links of Interest